What is Money Measurement Concept in Accounting?

 - Working atmosphere or culture of the company

-If the working atmosphere or culture of the company is not favorable in the organization, in that scenario, the employee retention would be low, which would result in
+If the working atmosphere or culture of the company is unfavorable, in that scenario, the employee retention would be low, which would result in

 the additional cost burden for the company to attract and train new employees.

 In short, the money measurement concept can lead to the issuance of financial statements that may not adequately

 represent the future upside of a business or uncertainties.
 However, if this concept were not in place, managers could deliberately add intangible assets to the financial statements that have little or no supportable basis at all.